erick805/rickylau-dev/content/blog/react-hooks/index.md

 **Note:** Hooks are completely on an opt-in basis and 100% backwards-compatible.
 This means you don’t have to learn or use hooks right away and there will be no breaking changes when adding or refactoring your classes.

-This is the same example but written without a class and with hooks.
+This is the same example but written without a class and instead with hooks.

 ```
 import React, {useState} from 'react'